hashicorp/terraform-guides/operations/automation-script/README.md

 # TFE Automation Script
 Script to automate interactions with Terraform Enterprise, including the cloning of a repository containing Terraform configuration code, creation of a workspace, tarring and uploading of the Terraform code, setting of variables, triggering a run, checking Sentinel policies, and finally doing an apply if permitted.
 If an apply is done, the script waits for it to finish and then downloads the apply log and the before and after state files.
+If an apply cannot be done, it downloads the plan log instead.

 There is also a script to delete the workspace.